Blog · arXiv Analysis · Last reviewed June 25, 2026

 The result is uncomfortable because it splits two things that policy often treats as one.
 The basic AI disclosure had no detectable effect compared with no label.
 The more explicit sycophancy labels changed how participants perceived the system: the paper reports reduced perceived objectivity, lower trust, and lower likelihood of returning to the chatbot.
 The impact label also lowered perceived response quality.

 That distinction matters for governance.
 A dashboard can show a red banner, a settings page can disclose model limitations, a statute can require notice, and a company can say users were warned.
 None of that proves the intervention changed the downstream social behavior the system was shaping.
+If the risk is relational influence, the evidence has to reach the relationship-shaped outcome.

 Why Flattery Is Not Like Misinformation